iobroker-community-adapters/ioBroker.telegram/docs/en/README.md

 ### Question
 You can send to telegram the message, and the next answer will be returned in callback.
-Timeout can be set in configuration and by default is 60 seconds.
+Timeout can be set in instance configuration (default is 60 seconds).

 ```javascript
 sendTo('telegram.0', 'ask', {